This document describes the data that the Frosmo Platform collects from customer websites.

 - Whether the visitor is logged in

-Personal data collected and stored temporarily for the purpose of transferring it to customer's back end systems or third-party systems controlled by the customer.
+Personal data collected and stored temporarily for the purpose of transferring it to the customer's back end or to third-party systems controlled by the customer.
 This information is collected only when explicitly agreed with the customer.
 For example: